Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 The comment only increased Frank’s determination to put an end to this nightmare here and now.
 He excused himself, handed the cook a dollar and headed for the door.

-As the Mason boys stepped into the Red Horse, they walked passed the table where Frank had laid out the cards.
-As Jessie approached the table he stopped dead in his tracks.
-He stared at the cards in disbelief.
-He knew that layout, and it gave him a sense of renewed hope to know his father may be close by.
+As the Mason boys stepped into the Red Horse, they walked past the table where Frank had laid out the cards.
+When Jessie approached the table, he stopped dead in his tracks, staring at the cards in disbelief.
+He recognized that layout, and it gave him a sense of renewed hope to know his father might be nearby.
 Where was he?
 Had he missed him?
-Was he here and gone already?
-Or were the cards laid out as a signal to him to be ready.
+Was he already gone?
+Or were the cards laid out as a signal for him to be ready?

-“Get moving their boy,” growled the gruff old man behind Jessie as he reached out and gave him a hard shove, causing him to stumble up to the bar.
+“Get moving there, boy,” growled the gruff old man behind Jessie, reaching out to give him a hard shove that sent him stumbling up to the bar.

-He barked his orders to the bartender.
+He barked his orders at the bartender.
 “Give me a whiskey and the boy here his usual.”

 The bartender set the drinks down in front of the old man.
 “One whiskey and one water.”

-The old man replied.
-“Can’t git the boy to drink a man’s drink, all he ever wants is plain water.
+The old man replied, “Can’t get the boy to drink a man’s drink; all he ever wants is plain water.
 Maybe we should give it to him in a bowl and let him lap it up.
 If the little whelp didn’t know how to read and write, I’d have put him down by now.
 But since none of us boys ever learned how, he comes in handy every now and again.
 I guess we’ll keep hold of him for a time.
 Although I might just want to hobble him if he don’t quit tryin’ to run off.”
-The old man gave Jessie a hard slap on the back of the head for emphasis.
-“Ain’t that right boy,” he declared with a laugh.
+The old man punctuated his words with a hard slap on the back of Jessie’s head.
+“Ain’t that right, boy?” he declared with a laugh.

-“Now is that any way to treat the boy?”
-Came the voice from behind the old man.
+“Now is that any way to treat the boy?” came a voice from behind the old man.

-All eyes went to the door.
-The old man and Jessie both turned and before a word could be spoken in reply, Jessie whipped the gun out of the old mans left holster and fired off two shots at the two Mason boys sitting at the table.
+All eyes turned to the door.
+The old man and Jessie both turned, and before a word could be spoken in reply, Jessie whipped the gun out of the old man's left holster and fired off two shots at the two Mason boys sitting at the table.
 The kid was fast and accurate.
-The men barely had time to clear leather when bullets slammed into their chests.
+The men barely had time to draw their weapons before bullets slammed into their chests.

 The three poker players at the corner table dove for cover.
-The bartender pulled a sawed off shotgun out from under the bar but Frank removed any thought from his mind about using it, with a bullet between his eyes.
+The bartender pulled a sawed-off shotgun from under the bar, but Frank removed any thought from his mind about using it by putting a bullet between his eyes.
 This gave the old man time to draw his other pistol.
-He grabbed Jessie around the neck and stepped behind him.
-He held the gun to Jessie’s head and made his demand.
+He grabbed Jessie around the neck and stepped behind him, holding the gun to Jessie’s head as he made his demand.

-Jessie dropped his gun but Frank had come too far and searched too long to let this hombre get away.
-Their was no way he was going to let Jessie out of his sight.
+Jessie dropped his gun, but Frank had come too far and searched too long to let this hombre get away.
+There was no way he would allow Jessie out of his sight.

-Frank had never expected the old man to take the cowards way out and he didn’t want to take a chance on Jessie getting hurt so he reluctantly set his gun down, gave Jessie a wink of reassurance and moved away from the door.
+Frank had never expected the old man to take the coward's way out, and he didn’t want to risk Jessie getting hurt, so he reluctantly set his gun down, gave Jessie a reassuring wink, and moved away from the door.

-The old man backed out of the saloon keeping Jessie between him and Frank.
-As they stepped out onto the boardwalk, he and Jessie both turned to see something just out of Franks field of view.
+The old man backed out of the saloon, keeping Jessie between him and Frank.
+As they stepped onto the boardwalk, both he and Jessie turned to see something just out of Frank's field of view.
 The old man removed the gun from Jessie’s head as if to defend himself.
 When he did, Jessie broke free and dove back into the saloon.
-A single loud blast was heard and the old man was thrown from his feet.
-He landed in a heap just off the walkway.
+A single loud blast was heard, and the old man was thrown from his feet, landing in a heap just off the walkway.

 Jessie got up off the floor.
-Even though he was almost as tall as his father, he ran and jumped into his arms.
+Even though he was almost as tall as his father, he ran and jumped into Frank's arms.
 They were both grateful to be alive.

 “I knew you’d come for me.
 I knew you would,” cried Jessie.

-“I would have searched heaven and hell for you son.
-I would have searched ‘till the day I died, and then some.”
+“I would have searched heaven and hell for you, son.
+I would have searched 'til the day I died, and then some.”

 They both walked outside to see who had fired the fatal shot at the old man.

-There in the doorway of the diner stood the cook with a smile on his face and a shotgun cradled in his arms.
+There in the doorway of the diner stood the cook, a smile on his face and a shotgun cradled in his arms.

-“I knew you were looking for something mister, I just didn’t know what it was... ‘till now.”
+“I knew you were looking for something, mister; I just didn’t know what it was… ‘til now.”

 © Copyright 2024 by Scott A. Gese All Rights Reserved.